preritpaliwal/Distributed-Systems/asgn3/README.md

 ## Server
 A HTTP server supporting the endpoints `/config`, `/copy`, `/read`, `/write`, `/update` and `/del`, It handles the shards of the `StudT (Stud id: Number, Stud name: String, Stud marks:Number)` table.
+- `/heartbeat` endpoint supports `GET` requests and is utilized to check whether the server is running or has crashed via regular requests from the load balancer.
 - `/config` endpoint supports `POST` requests and is utilized to initialize shard tables in the server database to configure the shards.
 - `/copy` endpoint supports `GET` requests and returns all data entries corresponding to the specified shards in the payload.
 - `/read` endpoint supports `POST` requests and reads all entries from the shard specified in the payload along with a range of Stud_ids.